Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

+The following implementation choices illustrate how the formal model can be instantiated.
+They are not intended as prescriptive or exhaustive.

-We use properties to specify the grounding semantics of values, as properties have traditionally been used to describe the world state, and their satisfaction can be computed~\cite{Stirling2001}.
+\paragraph{Specifying property nodes} We use properties to specify the grounding semantics of values, leveraging their traditional role in describing world states and the fact that their satisfaction can be computationally evaluated~\cite{Stirling2001}.
 The exact language used for specifying properties is an implementation decision.
-Our proposal is agnostic regarding the choice of language: we intentionally do not attach our proposal to any implementation language or decision.
-Our framework can encompass any theory written in propositional, first-order, deontic, modal and other logics.
+Our proposal is agnostic regarding the choice of language; we intentionally do not tie our proposal to any specific implementation language or decision.
+Our model can encompass any theory written in propositional, first-order, deontic, modal and other logics.

 We note that the use of properties might initially appear to embody a consequentialist view, where only the outcome of behaviour is what matters.
-However, in our model, properties can be designed to evaluate not only action outcomes but also attached to actions themselves (such as whether an action is permitted, e.g. lying is never acceptable).
+However, in our model, properties can be designed to evaluate not only action outcomes but also those attached to actions themselves (such as whether an action is permitted; for example, lying is never acceptable).
 The expressiveness of the chosen language for implementing properties plays a significant role here.

 However, in this paper, and as illustrated in our example in Subsection~\ref{sec:ex-vtax}, we expressly limit the examples to propositional logic and, more specifically, simple propositions to improve readability.
 Complex languages with higher expressivity can be chosen.
-Alternative and more simplified approaches may also be investigated.
-For example, one may choose to describe the world state through percepts instead of properties, where the detection of percepts can also be verified or checked.
-Again, this is an implementation choice.
-The bottom line is that the satisfaction of property nodes must be computationally verifiable.

 \paragraph{Choosing the codomain of value importance} Concerning the importance measure of a value concept, choosing the codomain $C\!
 D $ that evaluates this importance $ I $ is also an implementation decision.
 Schwartz, for instance, uses the range $\{-1,0,1,2,3,4,5,6,7\}$ for people to specify the importance of a value, such as `equality' (equal opportunity for all) or `pleasure' (gratification of desires), as a guiding principle in their lives, where $-1$ represented opposing a value, $0$ represented considering the value to be non-important, and positive numbers meant different degrees of supporting a value (`supreme importance', `very important', `important', and so on)~\cite{Schwartz2012AnOO}.
 Other ranges may be considered.
 For example, importance could be specified as a number in the range $[0,1]$, where $0$ represents complete non-importance of a value, and $1$ represents its utmost importance, or a number in the range $[-1,1]$, where $-1$ represents opposing a value, $1$ represents utmost importance, and $0$ represents indifference; or even a number from the set of integers $\mathbb{Z}$ that does not limit the degree of importance/opposition.